The Advantage of SMS Short Codes

 - They’re unmistakably a business number.
-When a user sees a message coming from a short code, they know it’s coming from a business or organization and not someone they know.
+When someone sees a message coming from a short code, they know it’s coming from a business or organization and not someone they know.

-- Short code text messages can be delivered much faster.
-Long code messages can typically be delivered only one per second.
-If you’re sending to a list of 10,000 people, it could take almost three hours for all of the messages to be delivered!
-Short codes, on the other hand, can be sent as quickly as 100 messages per second.
-This would only take just over four minutes for a text campaign to be sent to 10,000 people.
+- Short code text messages deliver much faster than traditional 10-digit numbers.
+Long code messages can typically only deliver one message per second.
+If you’re sending a text to a list of 10,000 people, it could take almost three hours for all of the messages to deliver!
+Short codes, on the other hand, can send as quickly as 100 messages per second.
+This would only take just over four minutes for a text campaign to sendt to 10,000 people.
 If you’re running a flash sale or limited-time promotion, the added speed of short codes is crucial.

-- Short codes can only be used to send or receive text messages, they can’t be used for phone calls or faxes (does anybody still use fax?) so you don’t have to worry about recipients trying to use it outside the purpose of SMS.
+- Short codes can only send or receive text messages, you can’t use them for phone calls or faxes (does anybody still use fax?) so you don’t have to worry about recipients trying to use it outside the purpose of SMS.

 Shared vs. dedicated short codes

-A shared short code is used by multiple businesses as opposed to a dedicated short code, which is used by only one business.
+Multiple businesses use a shared short code as opposed to a dedicated short code, which only one business can use.

 Dangers of a shared code